Jimant2/ChatApp/README.md

 SHOULD HAVE:

-The app should have a list in which all the users, as well as other users are being displayed.
+The app should have a list in which all the other registered users are being displayed.

 The app could allow the users to change their profile image